Foxandxss/northwind-core-ng/STEPS.md

 Here are some steps to follow to create a new Angular 8 application with a .NET Core + EntityFramework backend, using Breeze to handle the data management.

-We start with an empty directory, and create a new .NET Core solution and a Angular 8 client app.
+We start with an empty directory, and create an end-to-end application that queries and updates data.
 Along the way we will:

 - Create a new database
+- Create a .NET Core solution
 - Create C# entity classes from the database using EF
+- Create an API for interacting with the entity model
-- Create metadata from the EF model
+- Create metadata from the entity model
 - Create TypeScript entity classes from the metadata
+- Create an Angular application using the CLI
 - Create an Angular component to read and update entities

 This is an opinionated approach -- the "productivity path" -- that